xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ###### Interfacing With Legacy ICDs or Loader

-If a loader sees that an ICD does not export the `vk_icdNegotiateLoaderICDInterfaceVersion` command, then the loader assumes the corresponding ICD only supports either interface version 0 or 1.
+If a loader sees that an ICD does not export the `vk_icdNegotiateLoaderICDInterfaceVersion` function, then the loader assumes the corresponding ICD only supports either interface version 0 or 1.

 From the other side of the interface, if an ICD sees a call to